minhdu/UnityConsulo/README.md

 - Now you can open your project by access: "File->Open Project in Consulo"
 - For OSX User: You can open correct line of script by double click on Unity Debug Console as Window version without any setup!

-*Know issues: Consulo now open but not focus, please click on Consulo icon on dock to focus it!

-*This plugin base on UniVSCode of @robin7331 at https://github.com/robin7331/UniVSCode
+*This plugin has reference from UniVSCode of @robin7331 at https://github.com/robin7331/UniVSCode *Thank @arshak93 who was enhance and fix focus problem for this tool!